MegaDarken/Crossword-standalone/README.md

 "-s" or "--seed" followed by a string.
 Controllable randomization variance.

 ## Changelog
+v1.0.2:
+- Added arg to write output to a file.
+- Fixed list filename arg interfering with other args.

 v1.0.1:
--Added randomization, with controllable seeds.
+- Added randomization, with controllable seeds.
--Added word list file selection.
+- Added word list file selection.

 v1.0.0:
 Initial release.
 A simple command line crossword generator that can prompt for inputs or use args.